 The Museum offers docent-led tours of featured exhibitions.
 All docent tours meet in the Lightcatcher lobby, last one hour, and are included with admission/free to members.
 We are currently touring Wanted: Ed Bereal for Disturbing the Peace on Thursdays, Saturdays, and Sundays at 1:30pm.

 Old City Hall:

 Get an introduction to the architecture and history of the Museum’s iconic 1892 Old City Hall, including a sneak peak at the original city jail in the building’s basement.
 You’ll also learn about the early days of Bellingham and the founding of the city.
 Tours are offered every Sunday at 12:30pm.
 Old City Hall tours meet on the first floor, last one hour, and are included with admission/free to members.

 Tour Old City Hall and the Lightcatcher gallery exhibitions through a private, pre-scheduled tour.
 Private tours are $15/person for non-members and $5/person for members.
 Call 360.778.8961 to schedule a private tour.

 What is included?

 You can select one of our Lightcatcher building gallery exhibitions for your private tour.
-Tour options include Bellingham National 2019 Juried Art Exhibition and Awards, or People of the Sea and Cedar: A Journey Through the History and Cultures of the Tribes of the Northwest Coast.
+Tour options include Wanted: Ed Bereal for Disturbing the Peace or People of the Sea and Cedar: A Journey Through the History and Cultures of the Tribes of the Northwest Coast.